 Using the control panel in the bottom, each result can be filtered separately by setting the peptide -10lgP score threshold.
 It is possible to to show only the common peptides shared by all results or the unique peptide in one result.

-The following screenshot is the peptide table in a typical comparison result:
+The peptide table in a typical comparison result is shown below: